Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Option 2: Configure an Email Client

-If you prefer to use an email client like Outlook, Thunderbird, or Gmail, you’ll need to configure it with the following details:
+If you prefer using an email client like Microsoft Outlook, Apple Mail, or Gmail, you’ll need the configuration settings.
+Here’s how to find them:

 Step 5: Test Your Email Account